Long seen as partners, Huntsman and Clariant seal $14 billion merger

 Peter Huntsman, the son of the company founder, will become chief executive of the combined group while Clariant CEO Hariolf Kottmann will be its chairman.

-The combined company will be headquartered in Switzerland, although its operational centre will be in Woodlands.
+The combined company will be headquartered in Switzerland, although its operational center will be in Woodlands.

 Clariant shares jumped as much as 9.7 percent to a 15-year high of 22.89 Swiss francs, but retreated to stand up 3.5 percent at 1525 GMT, while Huntsman stock was little changed after initial gains of up to 5.6 percent.